-The board of trustees has delegated the day-to-day responsibility to Executive Headteacher, as Accounting Officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between Perryfields Enterprise Academy Trust: Led By Perryfields Junior School Limited and the Secretary of State for Education.
-The Executive Headteacher is also responsible for reporting to the board of trustees any material weaknesses or breakdowns in internal control.
+The board of trustees has delegated the day-to-day responsibility to J Hasler, as Accounting Officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between Perryfields Enterprise Academy Trust: Led By Perryfields Junior School Limited and the Secretary of State for Education.
+They are also responsible for reporting to the board of trustees any material weaknesses or breakdowns in internal control.